Spencerx/xtal/README.md

 So minds need some kind of rest some, motivation, stimulus and sustenance this is not a lot of energy when we simply translate circumstance or happenstance into some kind of formulae, the mind of the crowd is fickle but the thinking mind needs sustenance by way of material knowledge.
-It's easy to talk about zombie economics but it takes real zombies to make that happen or just plain large scale IP theft by enforcing of lack productivity as in a challenged environment that promotes overthinking and inaction(brain freeze/creative blocks apart from crashing/hanging machines not Google Fhangouts).
+It's easy to talk about zombie economics but it takes real zombies to make that happen or just plain large scale IP theft by enforcing of lack productivity as in a challenged environment that promotes overthinking and inaction(brain freeze/creative blocks apart from crashing/hanging machines not Google hangouts).

 We understand low level applications and think at the human to human(B2B?), higher level but we have to communicate and live above a mere performance were time is limited, think this way with the same routine and you are in deep sleep performing the same routine.
 Now some people keep tonnes of books, this